infinum/eightshift-docs/website/blog/2023-06-12-multiple-same-components.md

 The first section has the default key names, while the "duplicates" have different key names.

 After manifest, we can move to the JS part.
-As this is a fairly simple block without any advanced options or layouts, we need to add two `HeadingEditor` components and two `ListEditor` components.
+As this is a fairly simple block without any advanced options or layouts, we need to add two `HeadingEditor` components and two `ListsEditor` components.
 To make styling easier, we can separate them in two `div` elements.
 When you’re finished, your code should look like this:

 ```jsx
 import React from 'react';